AJSteinhauser/dotfiles/README.md

 # Configurations

+To quickly load these configuration on a macbook, run the mac-install.sh

+> `$ ./mac-install.sh`

 This is my personal configuration for tools like .zsh, .git, nvim, tmux ect...
 Often times these configurations get messy over time by the nature of needing to fix/get something working quickly and not bothering with best practices.
 To combat this, every ~6 months --> 1 year I will do a complete rebuild of all nvim configs (where the most amount of changes are made) and evaluate which plugins are worth adding and removing.